Overview for CrazyMinnow.SALSA.Emoter.cs

 bool AddToPool(string emote, PoolType poolType)

-Programmatically add an emote to a specific specialty pool at runtime.
+Programmatically add an exiting emote (by EmoteExpression string name) to a specific specialty pool at runtime.
+See

 void RandomEmote(float chance, int numEmotes)